James Justinian Morier: Commissioner to Mexico

 Morier married Harriet Fulke Greville in London in 1820.
 Between 1824 and 1826 he was special commissioner to Mexico, where he negotiated a British-Mexican Treaty of Amity, Commerce and Navigation ratified in 1827.

 Writing career

 With his knowledge of Eastern life and manners, Morier wrote several entertaining novels.
 The most popular were The Adventures of Hajji Baba of Ispahan (1824) and its sequel, The Adventures of Hajji Baba of Ispahan in England (1828).
 The former novel is a sort of Gil Blas set in Persia.
 The Persian minister to England is said to have protested in behalf of his government against its satire and manner of speaking.
 There followed Zohrab the Hostage (1832), Ayesha the Maid of Kars (1834), and The Mirza (1841), all full of brilliant description, character-painting, and delicate satire, and several others of lesser quality.

-The Adventures of Hajji Baba of Ispahan (1824) 1937 edition, Random House, illustrated by the well-travelled Cyrus Leroy Baldridge.
-Baldridge had a hand in everything, from designing the cover and drawing dozens of illustrations to choosing the typeface and paper.
-A Persian translation of the book was produced by Douglas Craven Phillott.